bcrowell/election/README.md

 So reasonable estimates for A, which measures national vote uncertainty, are: July 7%, November 2.5%.
 The code therefore defaults to setting the value of A based on linear interpolation based on these values.
-For 2020, due to the covid epidemic, most people will be voting by mail, and therefore the time remaining until the election is reduced by 30 days for the purposes of this estimation.

 All of the above assumes a normal distribution, but I doubt that real political fluctuations have tails as skinny as those of a normal distribution.
 Epidemics and volcanoes happen, etc. I currently have dist=cauchy rather than normal.